Texas Rangers (baseball): First division titles (1995–2000)

 Johnny Oates was hired as the Rangers' manager in 1995.
 Oates and company helped to bring home the 1996 AL Western Division Championship, the first division championship in franchise history.
 The first playoff series, 24 years after the franchise came to Texas, saw the Rangers lose to the New York Yankees, 3 games to 1.
 Oates was named AL Manager of the Year and Juan González was named AL MVP.
-The team featured a powerful lineup of hitters including González, Iván Rodríguez, and Rusty Greer, but continued to struggle with pitching despite having Rick Helling and Aaron Sele on their roster.
+The team featured a powerful lineup of hitters including González, Iván Rodríguez, and Rusty Greer, but continued to struggle with pitching despite having Rick Helling and Aaron Sele on its roster.
 Oates led the team to consecutive AL West championships in 1998 and 1999.
-Neither of Oates' last two playoff teams could win a single game, losing all six in back-to-back sweeps at the hands of the Yankees, a team that won three World Series in the 1990s after defeating Rangers teams in the first round.
-The 1999 team was to be the last playoff-bound team until 2010.
-En route to a second-straight last-place finish, Oates resigned his position 28 games into the 2001 season.
+Neither of Oates's last two playoff teams could win a single game, losing all six in back-to-back sweeps to the Yankees, a team that won three World Series in the 1990s after defeating Rangers teams in the first round.
+The 1999 team was the last playoff-bound team until 2010.
+En route to a second straight last-place finish, Oates resigned 28 games into the 2001 season.

 In 1998, venture capital billionaire Tom Hicks bought the team for $250 million.

 The lean years and the A-Rod era (2001–2004)

 Michael Young was selected for the MLB All-Star Game seven times (2004–2009, 2011).

-Prior to the 2001 season, star free agent shortstop Alex Rodriguez was signed by the Rangers in the most lucrative deal in baseball history: a 10-year, $252 million contract.
-The move was controversial and is frequently maligned by fans and writers who thought that owner Tom Hicks was placing too much emphasis on one player instead of utilizing team resources to acquire several players, especially for a team that lacked pitching talent.
+Before the 2001 season, the Rangers signed star free agent shortstop Alex Rodriguez in the most lucrative deal in baseball history: a 10-year, $252 million contract.
+The move was controversial and is frequently maligned by fans and writers who thought Hicks was placing too much emphasis on one player instead of using resources to acquire several players, especially since the team lacked pitching talent.
 Club officials maintained that Rodriguez would be the cornerstone of future postseason success.
-Although Rodriguez's individual performance was outstanding, the Rangers continued to struggle, and manager Jerry Narron was fired following the 2002 season and was replaced by seasoned manager Buck Showalter.
-The 2003 season signified the Rangers' fourth-straight last-place finish, and after a postseason fallout between Rodriguez and club management, the reigning AL MVP and newly appointed Rangers captain was traded to the New York Yankees for second baseman Alfonso Soriano and infield prospect Joaquin Arias.
+Rodriguez's performance was outstanding, but the Rangers continued to struggle, and manager Jerry Narron was fired after the 2002 season and replaced by seasoned manager Buck Showalter.
+The 2003 season saw the Rangers' fourth straight last-place finish, and after a postseason fallout between Rodriguez and club management, he was traded to the Yankees for second baseman Alfonso Soriano and infield prospect Joaquín Árias.

 The Rangers battled with the Anaheim Angels and Oakland Athletics for first place in the AL West for much of the 2004 season.
-Mark Teixeira, Alfonso Soriano, Michael Young, and Hank Blalock became some of the best-hitting infielders in the league, with Young, Blalock, and Soriano being selected for the 2004 All-Star Game.
-Soriano was named the All-Star MVP after going 2 for 3 with a three-run home run.
-Despite a late-season push, the Rangers ended up losing six of their final ten games and finished in third place behind the Angels and A's, a mere three games out of first place.
+Soriano, Mark Teixeira, Michael Young, and Hank Blalock became some of the league's best-hitting infielders, with Young, Blalock, and Soriano selected for the 2004 All-Star Game.
+Soriano was named the All-Star MVP after going 2 for 3 with a three-run homer.
+Despite a late-season push, the Rangers lost six of their final ten games and finished in third place behind the Angels and A's, three games out of first place.